Dr Rachael Kelley

 Student education

-Rachael has been a regular tutor on the Health Research MSc Programme at LIHS since 2006, and continues this role as a Module Leader as part of her visiting duties at the University.
-She delivers teaching on topics including statistics, qualitative research methods, ethics and research dissemination as well as marking student assignments.
-She has previously taught on the mental health component of the MBChB (Medical Degree).
-Rachael also supervises doctoral students on the DClin Psychology course.
+I deliver teaching on topics including statistics, qualitative research methods, ethics and research dissemination as well as marking student assignments.
+I have previously taught on the mental health component of the MBChB (Medical Degree).

 Supervision:

-Dclin Psychology Doctoral Thesis: Crane, R. Understanding nursing staff responses to distressed behaviours in people with dementia in a general hospital setting.
-(2018-present)
+• Dclin Psychology Doctoral Thesis: Crane, R. Understanding nursing staff responses to distressed behaviours in people with dementia in a general hospital setting.
+(2018-2019)

-DClin Psychology Doctoral Thesis: Higgins, E. Disclosing Self-Harm to Non-Professionals in an Adult Sample.
-(2018-present)
+• DClin Psychology Doctoral Thesis: Higgins, E. Disclosing Self-Harm to Non-Professionals in an Adult Sample.
+(2018-2019)

 Research groups and institutes